-Finally, you don't need a machine for this pogaca recipe.
+Finally, you don't need a machine for this recipe.
 You can make it using your hands.
 It requires just a little bit kneading until the dough holds together.

-How to make pogaca with cheese filling
+How to make

 Take a small piece from the dough and flatten it with your hands.
 You can do this on the counter.
-Put a teaspoon of cheese mixture on it and close it up folding the edges upwards like a bundle.
+Put a teaspoon of crumbled feta cheese mixture on it and close it up folding the edges upwards like a bundle.
 Do the same for the rest of the dough.
 Place a parchment paper in a baking tray and place the pogacas on it.
 The folded side of pogacas should be at the bottom so that they keep their shape when baking.

 Beat one egg yolk well and coat all the top of the pogacas with it using a brush.
 Sprinkle poppy seeds, sesame seeds or nigella seeds on each pogaca.
 Bake them about 30 minutes or until they get golden.

 They smell so tempting when they are still warm that I can't wait until they are cool and always throw a few of them into my mouth.
 Oh my!
 That softness!

-Turkish style super soft mini buns stuffed with cheese
+Turkish style super soft mini buns stuffed with cheese.

-- Prep Time: 15 minutes
+- Prep Time: 1 hour 30 minutes

-- Cook Time: 30 minutes
+- Cook Time: 20 minutes